danjenson/motoko/README.md

         password to unlock the keystore (also from AWS Secrets Manager) and is used when building by gradle; do not add either of these files to the code repo
+  - make sure that before installing the version with the new keystore, you have uninstalled the old version
   - to reset the keystore in AWS Secrets Manager, run `motoko run reset-android-keystores`, which does the following:
       - generates a new keystore and uploads it to AWS Secrets Manager with the